pomerol-ed/pomerol/README.md

   - ` make doc` generates the documentation in the `doc` subfolder.

 ##### Interfacing with your own code and other libraries
- Check the tutorial dir for an example of a pomerol-related code that is linked to external libraries
+ Check the tutorial dir for an example of a pomerol-related code that is linked to external libraries.

 ##### License
 The software is released under GPLv2 license.